thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 The OpenAPI YAML under `next-frontend/openapi/` is the **single source of truth** for payload shapes.

+Our API from v1 and onwards fully commits to `snake_case`.
+Even in frontend (TypeScript), access these fields in their snake case notation.
+This makes it very clear which fields/properties of an object are fetched data and which are genuinely newly computed within the frontend logic.

 - Field naming rules from [§2.4](#24-be-internally-consistent) apply doubly here.
 Pick one prefix/suffix convention across a schema family.
 - Move shared fields up into the base schema instead of repeating them in every descendant.
 - Model variants with a `discriminator` on a single enum rather than a bag of mutually-dependent booleans.
-A `lifecycle_state` string beats `open` + `locked` + `clearable` + `openable`.
+A `lifecycle_state` string beats `is_open` + `is_locked` + `is_clearable` + `is_openable`.
-- Omitting a field from `required` already makes it nullable — don't also mark it `nullable`.
+- Omitting a field from `required` already makes it nullable via `undefined` — don't also mark it `nullable`.
 - Don't serialize fields "just in case".
 Extra serialized properties are cheap to add, invisible to find, and expensive on the database.
 If you add one temporarily, comment that it's temporary.
 - Return arrays as arrays.
-Don't join error messages with `", "` on the backend — the frontend can render a bullet list if you give it a list.
+Don't join error messages with `", "` on the backend — the frontend can do that if it really, really has to (but a bullet list by looping over the messages would be preferable).
 - An endpoint must return the same shape regardless of who calls it.
-"Admins get extra keys" is a documentation nightmare; make a separate endpoint.
+"Admins get extra keys" is a documentation (and nullability) nightmare; make a separate endpoint.
 - Error responses should carry a meaningful, *specific* body.
 A bare 401 tells the frontend nothing — return a distinguishable JSON payload so the client can react to *this* 401 rather than any 401.
 - Keep per-competition data out of per-round endpoints and vice versa.
 Put a property at the level it logically belongs to.
+If you need to cross-reference a competition within results, use its ID and nothing else.
 - Don't silently drop parts of a payload.
 If a request carries fields the endpoint won't apply, choose deliberately between rejecting it with a 4XX and documenting that the field is ignored.
-  Answering `200 OK` to a change you didn't make is the one option that isn't on the table.
+  Answering `200 OK` to a change you didn't make is not an option.
 - Design for concurrency.
-At a large competition, requests interleave — prefer transactional payloads ("advance competitor #123, and verify they're still the eligible one") over stateful booleans ("advance the next one").
+At a large competition, requests interleave — prefer transactional payloads ("advance competitor #123, while verifying they are actually the next eligible one") over stateful booleans ("advance the next competitor").

 ---